Wayne Granger

-Wayne Allan Granger (born March 15, 1944) is an American former Major League Baseball right-handed relief pitcher who played for the St. Louis Cardinals (1968, 1973), Cincinnati Reds (1969–1971), Minnesota Twins (1972), New York Yankees (1973), Chicago White Sox (1974), Houston Astros (1975) and Montreal Expos (1976).
-The 6–4, 165-pound Granger was one of baseball's most effective and durable relief pitchers during the early years of Cincinnati's famed Big Red Machine.
+Wayne Allan Granger (March 15, 1944 – February 25, 2026) was an American professional baseball pitcher.
+He played in Major League Baseball as a relief pitcher for the St. Louis Cardinals (1968, 1973), Cincinnati Reds (1969–1971), Minnesota Twins (1972), New York Yankees (1973), Chicago White Sox (1974), Houston Astros (1975), and Montreal Expos (1976).
+Granger was one of baseball's most effective and durable relief pitchers during the early years of Cincinnati's Big Red Machine.

 Amateur career

 Granger graduated from Huntington High School in Huntington, Massachusetts.
 In 1962, just out of high school, he played for the Sagamore Clouters of the Cape Cod Baseball League (CCBL).
 Playing against largely collegiate competition, Granger batted .329 and led the league in home runs and RBI.
 He was inducted into the CCBL Hall of Fame in 2010.

 He attended Springfield College where he was a pitcher on the 1965 baseball team.

-Before his professional career began, Granger played two seasons in the province of Quebec in the Saguenay senior league—in 1963 for the Jonquiere Braves and in 1964 for Port-Alfred in 1964.
+Before his professional career began, Granger played two seasons in the province of Quebec in the Saguenay senior league—in 1963 for the Jonquiere Braves and in 1964 for Port-Alfred.